microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

 ```
 ![Write Diagram](images/WriteDiagram.png)

 The eepromWriteByte() function takes the desired address and data from the user and writes that data to that address.
 This function starts by internally calling eepromWriteEnable() at the beginning.
 Then it fills an array with the WRITE_OPCODE, the EEPROM address, and finally the desired byte of data.
 The SPI1_BufferExchange() is then used to transfer the data, and lastly readStatusRegister is used to check for the write command's completion.
-An excerpt from the 25CSM04's datasheet has been included below to show the order of this data transfer.
+An excerpt from the [25CSM04](https://www.microchip.com/en-us/product/25CSM04?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_pic16f18076&utm_content=pic16f18076-eeprom-demo-mplab-mcc)'s datasheet has been included below for the completion of the write command.

 ![BYTE WRITE SEQUENCE](images/BYTE_WRITE_SEQUENCE.png)